Update 27th December, 2017:new version 1.70!

 - I have found OPT-9-7 documented as “0=Fork mounting, 1=German mounting”, but the firmware does not ever read this bit.

-- OPT-6 cannot be enabled on 32KBytes firmwares.
+- OPT-6 and OPT-7 cannot be enabled on 32KBytes firmwares.

 Experimenting this firmware with the Compustar Emulator